logiqai/docs/integrations/splunk-heavy-forwarder.md

 ### Splunk Cooked mode

-LOGIQ.AI can ingest data from splunk forwarders in Cooked mode as well.
+Apica Ascent can ingest data from splunk forwarders in Cooked mode as well.
 You can create a S2S Ingest app extension to directly ingest data from Splunk universal forwarder and Heavy forwarder in cooked mode.

 {% hint style="success" %}
-Logs/Events/Metrics can be ingested into LOGIQ.AI using cooked mode
+Logs/Events/Metrics can be ingested into Apica Ascent using cooked mode
 {% endhint %}

 Go to _"Explore"_ -> _"App Extensions"_ and create your S2S Ingest app extension